revaturelabs/interviewquestions/Java/Maven/Maven Repositories.md

 <blockquote>

-We can change the location of maven local repository by changing the settings.xml file.
+We can change the location of Maven local repository by changing the settings.xml file.

 </details>